benwang93/kibbie/README.md

 ### Raspberry Pi (embedded)
 1. Raspberry Pi with Raspian
+2. Increase swap size from 100MB to something big (2048MB?).
+See https://peppe8o.com/set-raspberry-pi-swap-memory/
-2. Install required python packages by running `setup_raspberrypi.sh`
+3. Install required python packages by running `setup_raspberrypi.sh`
-3. Set up kibbie's run.sh to run on startup
+4. Set up kibbie's run.sh to run on startup

 #### Python package setup

-To install OpenCV on Raspberry Pi 3 Model B+, followed these instructions: https://raspberrypi-guide.github.io/programming/install-opencv and installed it in a virtualenv
+To install OpenCV on Raspberry Pi 3 Model B+, followed these instructions: https://raspberrypi-guide.github.io/programming/install-opencv and installed it in a virtualenv.
+Note that these are part of the `setup_raspberrypi.sh` script.

 ```
 . venv/bin/activate